xyloflake/SVC16/README.md

 ![](specification/sketch.svg)

+The shaded section indicates what is visible to the virtual machine while the parts outside are handled by the emulation.

 ### Instruction pointer

 The instruction pointer represents an address in main memory.
 It starts as zero.
 Then, it is manipulated by the instructions.
 All operations performed on the instruction pointer are wrapping.